Special Educational Needs Information Report

 Planned training for this year includes:

-- Termly cluster meetings attended by the SENCo covering a range of SEND issues
+- Termly cluster meetings attended by the SENDCo covering a range of SEND issues.

 Additional training will be accessed as and when deemed to be necessary.